Mat0u5/LifeSeries-docs/docs/commands/detailed/lives.md

 Manage and check player life counts.

+See [Life System](/features/life-system) for more info about lives.

 ::: info Availability
 This command is only available when you have **selected a series**.
 :::